Meet Our Horses

 Born in 2001, Little Man, a Bay Icelandic pony, quickly became a favorite at Worthmore.
 He is an essential member of the KART team.
 Little Man has been working in therapeutic riding programs since 2005.
 His small stature and gentle nature make him the perfect pony for young children and small adults.

-Micah is a Haflinger that has been in our program for several years.
+Micah is a Haflinger that has been in the KART program since 2007.
 Although young, he is very quiet and easy going, traits for which Haflingers are known.
 Micah is very strong and sturdy and can carry a lot of weight, and he is short enough that side-walkers can easily assist a rider in need of support.
 Micah is a smart horse who loves to be around people and is a happy worker.
+He is our go-to horse when using the mechanical lift to transfer a wheelchair bound rider to a horse.

 Do you have a horse to donate for the program?